Nordstrom/prometheusRuleLoader/README.md

 Configmap Annotation
 ====================
-Assuming a lauch with the above commandline here is an example of a configmap.
+Assuming a launch with the above commandline here is an example of a configmap.

 ```yaml
 kind: ConfigMap